Oral Appliance vs Inspire Implant: Which Sleep Apnea Treatment Is Right for You?

 OAT vs Inspire FAQs

 An oral appliance is a removable, custom-fitted device worn in the mouth during sleep that repositions the jaw to keep the airway open.
 Inspire is a surgically implanted device that electrically stimulates the hypoglossal nerve to prevent airway collapse.
-The key differences are invasiveness (non-surgical vs surgical), cost ($1,800-3,500 vs $30,000-100,000), reversibility (fully reversible vs permanent implant), and candidacy (broad eligibility vs strict criteria).
+The key differences are invasiveness (non-surgical vs surgical), cost (covered by most medical insurance vs significant surgical investment), reversibility (fully reversible vs permanent implant), and candidacy (broad eligibility vs strict criteria).

 Neither is universally better — the right choice depends on your specific situation.
 Inspire may be appropriate for patients with moderate-to-severe OSA who meet the strict criteria and prefer a set-it-and-forget-it approach.
 Oral appliance therapy is appropriate for a much wider range of patients, is non-invasive, reversible, and far less expensive.
 Most sleep medicine specialists recommend trying oral appliance therapy before considering surgery.

-Most insurance plans cover Inspire with prior authorization, but the patient's share can be significant due to the high total cost ($30,000-100,000).
+Most insurance plans cover Inspire with prior authorization, but the patient's share can be significant due to the high total cost of the surgical procedure.
 You will typically need to meet your deductible and pay coinsurance.
-Many patients face $5,000-15,000 in out-of-pocket costs even with insurance.
-Oral appliance therapy, by comparison, typically costs $0-500 out of pocket with insurance.
+Out-of-pocket costs even with insurance can be substantial.
+Oral appliance therapy, by comparison, is covered by most major medical insurance plans with typically lower out-of-pocket costs — we verify your specific coverage for free.

 Related Resources